brunoton/return-to-consciousness/index.md

 ---
 layout: default
 title: Home
-description: A philosophical exploration of consciousness-first metaphysics and its implications for AI, science, and human evolution - featuring the main essay and related deep-dive explorations
+description: A rigorous exploration of consciousness, AI, and reality—challenging materialism and integrating philosophy, science, and contemplative traditions.
 ---

-Contemporary philosophy and science face profound challenges that resist solution within purely materialist frameworks: the hard problem of consciousness, quantum mechanics' measurement puzzle, and the integration crisis between scientific and experiential worldviews.
-This project presents a comprehensive case for consciousness-first metaphysics, building on rigorous philosophical analysis while engaging with quantum physics, anomalous phenomena research, and contemplative traditions spanning cultures and millennia.
+Modern science has achieved extraordinary predictive power while leaving its deepest questions unresolved: consciousness, quantum measurement, and the fracture between scientific models and lived meaning.
+These tensions are no longer merely philosophical.
+The emergence of artificial intelligence forces us to confront, in practice, the metaphysical assumptions we have treated as neutral—about mind, truth, and value.
+This project argues that a consciousness-first framework is not a retreat from rigor but its completion, integrating analytic philosophy, modern physics, AI research, anomalous phenomena, and contemplative traditions across cultures and millennia.

 ---